fluttercommunity/transfer-guide/README.md

 4. Update the CHANGELOG.md and README.md
 5. Add Flutter Community as Pub uploader
 6. Publish your changes to Pub
+7. Notify the Flutter Community Team
-7. Transfer the package to Flutter Community
+8. Transfer the package to Flutter Community

 ## 1: Create an issue on Flutter Community
 Before you can move your package over to the community organization, you first need to submit it by [creating an issue and filling out the template](https://github.com/fluttercommunity/community/issues/new?assignees=jeroen-meijer&labels=package+proposal&template=----package-proposal.md&title=Package+Proposal%3A+%5BPACKAGE+NAME%5D).